Join the fun! Located in the Magic Mountain area in South Idaho

 Other hobbies include taking lots of pictures and scrapbooking (both digital & traditional), card making & other crafts, and being with her grandchildren.

-Kristi "Ripple" England
+Kristi "Ripple" Hagen

 Kristi started her camp experience with Camp WoTeKi as a camper in 1999.
 Camp has always been a family activity so naturally Kristi was eager to join the team!
 She quickly realized she had a passion for helping teach kids the importance of team-work and being involved in helping others.
 Kristi worked her way up the ranks within camp becoming a JCIT, Junior Counselor, Counselor, JCIT Director and is now serving as one of our Co-Directors.
 She has been dedicated to Camp WoTeKi since its beginning and looks forward to the many years of success in the future.